codersmiti/DollarBot/README.md

 ## What DollarBot Can Do?

+- Add/Register new user:
+  Functionality to add or register a new user to share expenses with
-- Add/Record a new spending
+- Add/Record a new spending:
   The user has the option to add or record a new expense by either entering the expense manually or by uploading the image of the bill
   User can select who paid for a particular expense and which other users are also involved in the expense.
 - Calculate the sum of your expenditure for the current day/month